Learn how small businesses are taxed and what tax breaks small business owners can take advantage of.

 The rate at which the IRS taxes your small business depends on the business entity you set up.
 Businesses filing as a C-corp are taxed 21% on their net taxable income.
 Sole proprietorships, partnerships and S-corps are considered pass-through entities; the owners or shareholders report business income on their personal tax returns and pay according to the specific income tax rate they fall into.
 Bret Scholl, CPA and CGMA at Scholl & Company LLP, said these tax rates range from 10% to 37% for federal taxes in 2020.

 "If you are an unincorporated business owner, you will have to also include the self-employment tax," said Scholl.
 "For 2020, the self-employment tax rate is 15.3% on the first $137,700 worth of net income, plus 2.9% on net income over $137,700.
 This is the Social Security and Medicare contribution for the unincorporated business owner."

 How much income can a small business generate without having to pay taxes?

-Businesses do not have to pay federal income taxes if expenses exceed gross income – in other words, if the business generated a loss instead of a profit.
-However, you may still be required to file a tax return and pay other taxes, like payroll taxes for employees and local property taxes.
+Businesses do not have to pay federal income taxes if their expenses exceed their gross income – in other words, if the business generated a loss instead of a profit.
+However, even if this is your case, you may still be required to file a tax return and pay other taxes, like payroll taxes for employees and local property taxes.